 There were plenty of direct, social-conscious message songs.
 But even when singing about love or Momma or meeting Mrs. Jones, there was a certain audacity in soul artists’ presence, a subversion in the very act of writing, singing, dancing, performing and standing up.
 This was especially true in the South, where life was segregated by law, but Black groups routinely played to young white audiences at fraternity parties in Alabama and Mississippi and beach-music hideaways on the Carolina coastline.

-For me, soul artists in that era led to my lifelong love and study of R&B music and helped influence me to become a serious student of all Black music and culture, the Civil Rights Movement, and how these movements have influenced life in America—and taking hold again now.
+For me, soul artists in that era led to my lifelong love and study of R&B music and helped influence me to become a student of all Black music and culture, the Civil Rights Movement, and how these movements influence American life—and are taking hold again now.

 It was through this frame that I watched an online program in June that featured two soul-music legends: former Stax Records president and producer Al Bell and Grammy Award winning soul singer-songwriter William Bell.

 The event was sponsored by the Take Me to the River education project, which sprung out of the 2014 documentary of the same name about the history of Black music in Memphis—its direct influence on rock ‘n roll, hip-hop, and even country, inspiring many artists and music lovers around the world.